50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here or Find your nearest store

 How to reduce heat loss through your floor

-When it comes to keeping the heat inside your home, there are plenty of different things you can do, but one of the most important is ensuring your flooring has a high tog rating and fitted correctly – our fitting service will give you peace of mind for years to come that you’re not losing any heat from poorly fitted flooring.
+When it comes to keeping the heat inside your home, there are plenty of different things you can do, but one of the most important is ensuring your flooring has a high tog rating and is fitted correctly.
+We can arrange fitting with the best professional fitters giving you peace of mind for years to come that you’re not losing any heat from poorly fitted flooring.
 Here are some of the different flooring solutions you can try to reduce heat loss this winter.

 There’s no doubt carpet is one of the best types of flooring to reduce energy costs.
 Carpet is a natural source of insulation, making your home more energy efficient by retaining more heat.
 When you walk on a carpet, warm air gets trapped just above its surface, reducing draughts, and making you feel warmer.
 This helps to trap the warm air in the room for longer and having more carpeted rooms in your home brings you the greatest benefit.